Divy2711/Temperature-Viewer/README.md

 Jenkins Multi Branch Pipeline: A multi-branch pipeline is a concept of automatically creating Jenkins pipelines based on Git branches.
 It can automatically discover new branches in the source control (Github) and automatically create a pipeline for that branch.
 When the pipeline build starts, Jenkins uses the Jenkinsfile in that branch for build stages.

+Multi-branch pipeline supports PR based branch discovery.
+Meaning, branches get discovered automatically in the pipeline if someone raises a PR (pull request) from a branch.
+If you have this configuration enabled, builds will get triggered only if a PR is raised.